tools.htm

 BROWN & SHARPE BENCH MICROMETER Designed to be screwed to bench.
 0 to 1/2" capacity.
 Accurate to .0001". $60.

-I recently moved all Hardinge lathes and accessories to their own page: HARDINGE & ELGIN BENCH LATHES and accessories
+I moved all Hardinge lathes and accessories to their own page: HARDINGE & ELGIN BENCH LATHES and accessories

 LUFKIN INSIDE MICROMETER and BLADE SETTING DEVICE FOR PARKS THICKNESS PLANER.
 You will encounter situations where you need an inside micrometer such as this situation where I had to measure down inside this recessed lensboard.
 Also included is this jig I made for checking the height of blades on my Parks thickness planer--utilizing the micrometer head.
 This jig may be recut to fit the diameter of your thickness planer cutterhead if necessary. $200.